-Chapter 7.0 summarizes the public consultation efforts to date which were carried out in support of this proposal for a Mining Sites IS and the planned path forward.
+Chapter 7.0 summarizes the public consultation efforts to date which were carried out in support of the Mining Sites IS and the planned path forward.

-Chapter 8.0 takes into consideration the first seven chapters of this report, and presents the proposed structure for the Mining Sites IS.
-The rationale for the proposed requirements is discussed and the means of assessing continuous improvement are explored.
+Chapter 8.0 takes into consideration the first seven chapters of this report, and presents an outline of the structure for the Mining Sites IS.
+The rationale for the requirements is discussed and the means of assessing continuous improvement are explored.

 Chapter 9 is a summary of the conclusions and recommendations.